Beginnings: Myths and stories from world religions

 Bring out the snack (maybe something that’s not too healthy—cupcakes, even).
 While you’re eating snack, look over the class bulletin board.
 You may wish to organize it better, or you may wish to simply look at all the drawings and photos and talk about them.

 Remind the children that they can invite their parents to come look at the bulletin board after class is over.
 They may take home their art work when their parents come in to look at the bulletin board.

-Before leaving, have the children hold hands in a circle.
-Hold hands the <a href=”#hands”)”right way.”
+Before leaving, have the children stand in a circle.

 When the children are in a circle, ask them what they did today, and prompt them with questions and answers.
 If any parents have come to pick up their children, invite them to join the circle (so they can know what it is their children learned about this week).